platformsh/platformsh-docs/docs/src/administration/pricing/_index.md

 App containers on development environments default to a size of {{< partial "plans/default-dev-env-size" >}}.
-If you have the [`plans` permission](../organizations.md#manage-your-organization-users), but you can increase the size to match your production environment.
+If you have the [`plans` permission](../organizations.md#manage-your-organization-users), you can increase the size to match your production environment.
 To do so, follow these steps:

 1. In your project in the Console, click **{{< icon settings >}} Settings**.